Burla-Cloud/documentation_website/docs/Example: Massively Parallel Inference with Mistral-7B.md

 # Example: Massively Parallel Inference with Mistral-7B

-This is a quick tutorial showing how to perform parallel inference with Mistral-7B on a cluster with hundreds of GPUs (Nvidia Tesla-T4's).
+This is a quick tutorial showing how to perform parallel inference with Mistral-7B on a cluster with hundreds of GPUs.
 This tutorial can be adapted to use any LLM from HuggingFace.
 This tutorial is also available as a [Google CoLab notebook](https://colab.research.google.com/drive/1I7t5QeNQT0RACJ_FcitWdYTvtGbmBj_3?usp=sharing).

 ### 1. Install the latest version of Burla from PyPI.

 Burla is an extremely simple to use cluster compute tool.
-In this tutorial we'll use it to create a cluster with around ~200 GPU's.
+In this tutorial we'll use it to create a cluster with around ~200 GPU's (Nvidia Tesla-T4's).
 Currently the limit-per-cluster is 300 GPUs but this can be increased if you email jake@burla.dev!
 Here's how you install Burla: